X-ray Microscopy and Talbot Imaging with the Matter in Extreme Conditions X-ray Imager at LCLS: Direct Imaging geometry

 The MXI instrument was tested in the direct imaging geometry at 8.2\,keV and 18\,keV photon energy.
 For 8.2\,keV, a set of 25 Beryllium lenses with a curvature of 50\,$\mu$m were used.
-The set has a focal length of 204\,mm and was placed 214\,mm after the target, leading to an image at the detector, placed 4.1\,m behind the lenses, with a magnification of approximately 20.
+The set has a focal length of 204\,mm and was placed 214\,mm downstream of the target, leading to an image at the detector, placed 4.1\,m behind the lenses, with a magnification of approximately 20.
 The position of the lenses was tuned to get the best imaging resolution, using resolution targets.
 Images of the resolution target are shown in Fig.\ref{fig:res8keV}.
-Line widths as small as 250nm can be clearly resolved.
+Line widths as small as 250\,nm can be clearly resolved.

-At photon energies as high as 18keV, the setup and alignment is complicated by the fact that many more Be lenses need to be used, making alignment harder, and increasing the lens aberrations.
-In addition, the shortest focal lengths that can be used are generally larger, leading to smaller magnification.
-Nevertheless, the higher photon energy allow the used of either thicker targets, or targets containing higher Z-elements, while maintaining enough transmission to collect good images.
+At photon energies as high as 18\,keV, the setup and alignment is complicated by the fact that many more Be lenses are needed, making alignment harder, and increasing the lens aberrations.
+In addition, the shortest focal length that can be used is generally larger, leading to a smaller magnification.
+Nevertheless, the higher photon energy allows using either thicker targets, or targets containing higher Z-elements, while maintaining enough transmission to collect quality images.
 We tested the system with a lens stack of 98 lenses with a 50$\mu$m curvature at their apex, leading to a focal length of 266mm and an magnification of $\times$15.
 Measurement on resolution targets showed a resolution similar to 8.2keV.
-At 18keV, this is significantly bigger than the theoretical diffraction limit, due to a combination of both geometric and chromatic aberration of the Be lenses.
+At 18keV, this is significantly larger than the theoretical diffraction limit, due to a combination of both geometric and chromatic aberration of the Be lenses.

-Some examples of the use of this imaging geometry are shown below.
+Some examples of the use of this imaging geometry described below.
 In Figure~\ref{fig:shock_Si} a shockwave in a silicon sample, driven by the MEC long pulse laser is depicted.
 Both an elastic precursor, and phase change to can be clearly distinguished.